-If you read guitar forums online, you might well have heard some members talking about Chibsons, and you could be forgiven for stopping to think, “what is a Chibson?”.
+If you read guitar forums online, you may well have heard members talking about Chibsons, and you could be forgiven for asking, “What is a Chibson?”.

 - What is a Chibson?

 - Is it Safe to Buy a Chibson?

 - Is it Legal to Buy or Own a Chibson?

 In a nutshell, a Chibson is a counterfeit Gibson guitar, typically made in China, or elsewhere in the far east.
 The reason that Chibsons are so egregious isn’t that they are ripping off Gibson designs, some of the biggest names in the industry have been doing this for decades.
 Heck, Gibson have been guilty of this themselves.

 The real reason Chibsons are so maligned is that they don’t just copy the overall design, but they are actually being branded as Gibsons.
 They have Gibson logos, Gibson headstocks, some come in Gibson-branded hard cases, and in many cases, they even come with Gibson case candy.

 Les Pauls are by far the most copied model, but it doesn’t stop there.
 If you can name a Gibson model (or Epiphone), there’s a Chibson equivalent.
 You can buy an SG, ES-335, ES-339, Firebird, Explorer, Flying V, or literally any Gibson!
 Even the custom shop and special editions aren’t off limits.
 You can even find relic’d Chibsons.